jpbro/VbFcgi/README.md

 3. Change the name of "Class1" to "CFcgiApp".
 4. Add a reference to VbFcgiLib from the Projects menu > References.
 5. In the General section of the "CFcgiApp" class, type; Implements VbFcgiLib.IFcgiApp
 6. Select "IFcgiApp" from the drop down list in code view.
-It will create the IFcgiApp_BuildResponse method for you.
+It will create the IFcgiApp_ProcessRequest method for you.
-7. Code your app in the IFcgiApp_BuildResponse method (the rest of the f*cking owl).
+7. Code your app in the IFcgiApp_ProcessRequest method (the rest of the f*cking owl).
-8. Build your app, but when prompted for the name of the DLL, call it "VbFcgiApp.dll" and build it next to the VbFcgiHost.exe and VbFcgi.dll files.
+8. Build your DLL app.
+9. Make a copy of the buuilt DLL and change the extension to .fcgi.
+10. Move the .fcgi file to the same folder as the VbFcgiHost.exe and VbFcgiLib.dll files.

 When you subsequently run the VbFcgiHost.exe, it will use your VbFcgiApp.dll as a "plugin" of sorts for responding to FCGI requests.